kingdane1/Project-1-ELK-JumpBox/README_D.A.md

 - __web-2  10.0.0.6__

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- _Specify which Beats you successfully installed_
 - __filebeat__
 - __mertricbeat__

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+- In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._ (list what file beat and metric bead does)

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: